Bea Franklin

-Elizabeth Franklin (born October 4, 2000) is an American professional soccer player who plays as a midfielder for Chicago Stars FC of the National Women's Soccer League (NWSL).
+Elizabeth Cashman Franklin (born October 4, 2000) is an American professional soccer player who plays as a midfielder for Chicago Stars FC of the National Women's Soccer League (NWSL).
 She played college soccer for the Notre Dame Fighting Irish and the Arkansas Razorbacks before being drafted by the Red Stars in the 2024 NWSL Draft.
 A former two-sport athlete, she also played for the Arkansas Razorbacks basketball team in her final year of college.

 Early life

 A native of Seattle, Washington, Franklin grew up playing club soccer for Crossfire ECNL.
 She also dabbled in several other sports, including tennis and basketball.
 She attended Seattle Preparatory School, where she led the girls' soccer team to three Seattle Metro Championship titles and the Washington State Champion title in 2015.
 In her time with Seattle Prep, Franklin scored 59 goals and made 26 assists.
 She was named the 2018–19 Washington State Gatorade Player of the Year, the Seattle Times Player of the Year, and twice to the all-state first team.